Which Natural Balance Ultra Canned Recipes Get

-Natural Balance Ultra canned dog food gets the Advisor’s second-highest tier rating of 4 stars.
+Natural Balance Ultra Premium canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-Natural Balance Ultra Premium Premium Lamb canned dog food was selected to represent the others in the line for this review.
+Natural Balance Ultra Premium Beef was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Canned Dog Food

 Ingredients: Beef, beef broth, beef liver, potatoes, carrots, brown rice, oat bran, dehydrated potatoes, dicalcium phosphate, vitamins (l-ascorbyl-2-polyphosphate, vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), canola oil, minerals (zinc proteinate, zinc sulfate, ferrous sulfate, iron proteinate, copper sulfate, copper proteinate, sodium selenite, manganese sulfate, manganese proteinate, calcium iodate), guar gum, sodium tripolyphosphate, taurine, potassium chloride, salt, natural smoke flavor, dried kelp, menhaden fish oil (preserved with mixed tocopherols), choline chloride, carrageenan, parsley, Yucca schidigera extract, rosemary extract

 Fiber (estimated dry matter content) = 9.1%